-You cannot afford to live without joy.
+There is no such thing as a joyless Christian.
 The culture of heaven is established in celebration.
 Scripture contains various commands for us to rejoice.
 Giving thanks is good for the soul.
 It creates an inner territory that isn’t easily affected by external circumstances.

 All of heaven rejoices in the presence of God.
 As Kingdom heirs, we should join in the celebration of heaven before we get there.
 It is worth celebrating now.
 Joy is the nature of the Father and the chief element of the atmosphere around His throne.
-Joy is a necessity for a follower of Christ.
+Joy is a necessity for every follower of Christ.

 “Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you.” ~1 Thessalonians 5:16-18

-God Embodies Joy.
+God Embodies Joy

 The Father is not trying to bring you to a place of joy.
 He is trying to bring you to Himself because He is the embodiment of joy.
 The expression of joy is the atmosphere surrounding God’s presence.
 When we learn to abide with Jesus, we become recklessly abandoned in divine celebration.